Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 ## Version 2.x - 2002 to 2004

 Did you know Komodo had a GUI builder?
-No, neither did I until I installed Komodo 2.x.
+No?
+Neither did I until I installed Komodo 2.x.
 Evidently Komodo used to [support building GUI elements for Tk and Tkinter][4].
 This wasn't something slapped on either, the GUI builder was an incredibly detailed and complete component.
 So much so that when ActiveState stopped